 - If you’re off track, figure out why.
 Are you saving as much as you planned?
 Are you maximizing your contributions to your employer-sponsored retirement plan or individual retirement account (IRA)?
 Is the amount of money you’ll need in retirement increasing?
 If you’re not on course because your investments aren’t performing well, your Financial Advisor may suggest you make a change to your asset allocation strategy or to the specific investments you’ve chosen.
 If your investments are not performing at least in line with benchmarks, your Financial Advisor may review the latest research in the context of the original rationale for the investment.
 Assuming that checks out, it may be preferable to hold on through a period of volatility, as chasing top performers may be a poor way to make decisions.

 - Decide how to get back on track.
 That could include revisiting your goal, for example by stretching out the time horizon until you retire or reducing the amount of money you plan to spend in retirement.
 It could mean creating a financial plan that reflects the propensity for retirees to spend less as retirement goes on, which means you might be better prepared than you think.
 It can also mean increasing portfolio risk, though only after careful consideration of your risk tolerance.
 It could be that the most palatable option is a little of all three, which makes the magnitude of any one change smaller.
-Consulting with a Financial Advisor may help you identify a clear path to reaching your goals.
+Consulting with a Financial Advisor may be able to help you identify a clear path to reaching your goals.

 - Take advantage of ways to improve returns without magnifying the risks.
-These strategies may include options to minimize taxes, such as “income smoothing” and tax loss harvesting.
+These strategies may include options to mitigate taxes, such as “income smoothing” and tax loss harvesting.
 Insurance can also play a role.
 Long-term care, life insurance and annuities may have the potential to bolster your retirement plan due to their tax treatment and risk mitigation features.
-These strategies can be complex and a Financial Advisor may be able help you implement them.
+These strategies can be complex, and a Financial Advisor may be able help you implement them.

 - Tally up your income sources.
 If you are retiring soon, you need to get the most out of all your sources of income.
 That could include strategies for claiming Social Security and traditional pension fund payments, and where applicable, approaches to help you secure or maximize rental income.
 If your reliable sources of income are not significant enough to cover a good portion of your needs, your Financial Advisor may suggest you add more conservative income-oriented investments, such as dividend paying stocks or bonds.